meilisearch/specifications/text/0033-logging.md

 #### Core
 - Use a consistent method to log (relative to internal implementation)
 - Log output should start with the mandatory log format part.
-- If log level is set to DEBUG, /search endpoint should output parameters and response as a log output.
+- If log level is set to DEBUG, the `/search` endpoint should output request parameters and body response as a log output.

 #### Documentation
 - Add a dedicated logging section in the documentation.